Kimuksung/Docker_Airflow/README.md

 # Docker

 > Docker Use LXC(Linux Container) Skill.

->
-> So If you use Window, you have to install WSL2
+If you use Window, you have to install WSL2

 So, introduce how to work docker running